hadronized/hop.nvim/README.md

 This section will guide you through the list of steps you must take to be able to get started with **Vroom**.

-> This plugin was written against Neovim 0.5, which is currently a nightly version.
-However, Neovim 0.4 should work
+This plugin was written against Neovim 0.5, which is currently a nightly version.
+However, Neovim 0.4 should work too.
-> too.
 If you are still on Neovim 0.4, feel free to reach out and tell me how is your experience going.

+This plugin will not currently work on Vim and no support for Vim is planned.

 ## Disclaimer and experimental notice